-Departing from either Beaumaris, Felinheli or Menai Bridge Piers we cruise along the Menai Strait – into Port Penrhyn (depending on tides) the out past the Bangor Pier - Wale's longest pier at over 1500 feet.
+Departing from Beaumaris Pier, St George's Pier in Menai Bridge, Felinheli or Conwy Quays Marina we cruise along the Menai Strait – into Port Penrhyn (depending on tides) the out past the Bangor Pier - Wale's longest pier at over 1500 feet.

 Following the Anglesey shore line we past some magnificent houses and hotels before circling underneath the iconic Menai Suspension Bridge.
 Completed on 30 January 1826, the Menai Bridge was a triumph of civil engineering – the biggest suspension bridge in the world at the time.
 Now 2 Huge chains hold up 579 feet of deck, allowing 100 feet of the highest tide.
 At the time it was built this allowed tall sailing ships navigating the seaway to pass underneath.